Gallium nitride: Radars

+India's Defence Research and Development Organisation is developing Virupaakhsha radar for Sukhoi Su-30MKI based on GaN technology.
+The radar is a further development of Uttam AESA Radar for use on HAL Tejas which employs GaAs technology.

+Turkish Aselsan company delivered the first GaN-based Turkish AESA radar, ALP 300-G, to the Turkish Armed Forces in May 2024.

 Nanoscale

 GaN nanotubes and nanowires are proposed for applications in nanoscale electronics, optoelectronics and biochemical-sensing applications.

 Spintronics potential

 When doped with a suitable transition metal such as manganese, GaN is a promising spintronics material (magnetic semiconductors).

 Synthesis

 Bulk substrates

 GaN crystals can be grown from a molten Na/Ga melt held under 100 atmospheres of pressure of N2 at 750 °C. As Ga will not react with N2 below 1000 °C, the powder must be made from something more reactive, usually in one of the following ways: